BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **The Honour of Lamedon** `PASSIVE`

-Clansmen of Lamedon within 3" of a friendly Lamedon Hero model may re-roll any rolls of a natural 1 when making a Duel roll.
+Whilst within 3" of a friendly Lamedon Hero model, this model may re-roll any rolls of a natural 1 when making a Duel Roll.

 </div>